WEIRDLAND: November 2016

 Jerry Allison was, according to Peggy Sue, often angry or depressed.
 It seems that she never loved him (“Standing at the wedding ceremony.
 The biggest mistake of my life.”)
 What do we learn about Buddy Holly?
 Always kind and understanding, like his parents, but he could erupt when pushed.
 When his car got blocked by some hoods, he reached for his gun and said, “I’m giving you five seconds to move that fucking car and then I’m going to start shootin’.”
 We learn that he helped “the Lubbock girl with the bad reputation” when she got pregnant: “Really, I loved her”, Holly reportedly said of her.
 Except when she went shopping, Maria Elena seems to have been in a permanently bad mood, and simply “shaking her head in disapproval”.
 Right from the start of the joint honeymoon, she told Holly and Allison to stop playing around, and spent the evening eating alone in her room.

 Maria and Jerry seem to have spent some of the honeymoon as drinking buddies, but she soon turned against him and said to Peggy Sue: “If he thinks he can‘t be replaced, he should think twice”.
 One of the most bizarre passages is when Maria accuses Norman Petty of looking up her skirt.
 Do you want me to ask Norman for money to buy my panties, Buddy?”, Maria urged.
 At first, Buddy kind of laughed it off and Jerry was chuckling as if Maria had told a joke.
 But she kept it up and Buddy finally said sternly: That's enough, Maria Elena!
 After the funeral, Maria told Peggy Sue, “I’m going to get the man who killed Buddy”.
-However, Peggy Sue says that Norman had always paid and the assets were being held up by the promoter, Manny Greenfield.
+However, Peggy Sue said that Norman had always paid and the assets were being held up by the promoter, Manny Greenfield.

 What has always set Buddy Holly's persona apart from others in the rock ’n’ roll pantheon is its air of maturity, sympathy and understanding.
 To successive generations of fans he has seemed less like an idol than a teacher, guide and friend.
 His songs have become synonyms for a drape-suited, pink-Cadillac belle époque which we have come to regard almost with the same misty-eyed nostalgia as the golden years of Hollywood.
 "Rave On: The Biography of Buddy Holly" (2014) by Philip Norman